ErizDotDev/LearningNotes/dotnet-core-development/csharp/programming-concepts/classes-structs-records/properties.md

 - Property implementations in the derived class can ignore the base class’s implementation by using the `new` keyword.
 - Property implementations can also be overridden given that the base class is an abstract class.

+- Public and private accessors of properties can be mixed.
+	- You can configure the setter as private if the property is not to be updated outside of the class.

 ## Interface Properties

 - Like methods, interfaces can declare properties as part of the contract that a class that implements the interface needs to implement.